 Thus, I thought a quick refresher on business writing basics might help you more than any tip on the next big thing on the business horizon:

 - Select clear purpose and focus.
 Before you start writing, it’s important to ask yourself what you intend the document to accomplish.
-What action you want the reader to take as a result of your message?
+What action do you want the reader to take as a result of your message?
 Make every word focus on that purpose.
 Get to the point in the first sentence, and restate it in the last.

 - Organize toward a specific outcome.
 Think about the conclusions you’d like your readers to reach by the time they finish your writing.
 In general, you will either inform or persuade, and you should have one of these two approaches in mind as you write.
 Always use the same basic elements of opener, body, and conclusion.